jackyhuynh/MyCeePlusPlusKB/README.md

 I use C++ for seasonal programming projects.

+- C++ IDLE:
+  - CLion
+  - VSCode
+  - Vim Editor
-- C++ IDLE: any IDLE for your convenience, I am using Visual Studio Code and CLion, but many are out there.
+- Any IDLE for your convenience, I am using Visual Studio Code and CLion, but many are out there.
     - My setup is:
         - Hardware: Mac OS X 16 GB, M3 Pro
         - Visual Studio Code